Matej199229/ELKStack-Project/ElkStack-Project-README.md

 Command the user will need to run to download the playbook, update the files, etc._

 curl (url of page in github where install-elk.yml playbook is located) and then ansible-playbook install-elk.yml to run the playbook.

+Kibana Investigation

+Questions:

+_In the last 7 days, how many unique visitors were located in India?_

+59

+_In the last 24 hours, of the visitors from China, how many were using Mac OSX?_

+8

+_In the last 2 days, what percentage of visitors received 404 errors?
+How about 503 errors?_

+-404 errors 0%
+-503 errors 25%

+_In the last 7 days, what country produced the majority of the traffic on the website?_

+China with 310 web logs count.

+_Of the traffic that's coming from that country, what time of day had the highest amount of activity?_

+13:00 (1pm)

+_List all the types of downloaded files that have been identified for the last 7 days, along with a short description of each file type (use Google if you aren't sure about a particular file type)._

+-css (Short for Cascading Style Sheet used in cunjuction with HTML to describe how HTML elements are displayed on a page) -deb (debian software package used mainly in Unix operating systems) -gz (archive file compressed by the standard GNU zip (gzip) compression algorithm used in Linux OS for file compression) -rpm (installation package used in Unix based OS to installs various programs) -zip (another archive file format that supports lossless data compression in both Linux and Windows OS)

+_Look at the chart that shows Unique Visitors Vs. Average Bytes_

+_Locate the time frame in the last 7 days with the most amount of bytes (activity)._

+2022-04-03 21:00 15,709 bytes.
+The thing that is starnge here is that ALL of this activity came from one single user apparently.

+_What is the timestamp for this event?_

+22:55

+_What kind of file was downloaded?_

+.rpm file

+_From what country did this activity originate?_

+India

+_What HTTP response codes were encountered by this visitor?_

+HTTP 200 (OK success code)

+_What is the source IP address of this activity?_

+35.143.166.159

+_What are the geo coordinates of this activity?_

+{ "lat": 43.34121, "lon": -73.6103075 }

+_What OS was the source machine running?_

+Windows 8

+_What is the full URL that was accessed?_

+artifacts.elastic.co

+_From what website did the visitor's traffic originate?_

+Facebook.com

+_What do you think the user was doing?_

+The user used a Mozilla/Safari/Chrome web browser to access the website artifacts.elastic.co from their Windows 8 OS.
+The user's public IP is 35.143.166.159 based in India.
+The user apparently downloaded the metricbeat-6.3.2-i686.rpm linux file from the website.

+_Was the file they downloaded malicious?
+If not, what is the file used for?_

+The file may not have necessarily been malicious.
+The file is metricbeat-6.3.2-i686.rpm which is used for monitoring system metrics so this could have just been used by a sysadmin for example.

+_Is there anything that seems suspicious about this activity?_

+Why did the traffic originate from Facebook?
+Is Facebook really the proper website to post metricbeat package download links?

+_Is any of the traffic you inspected potentially outside of compliance guidlines?_

+Since it is probably not within compliance guidelines to use Facebook as a site to use to look for system monitoring software links like metricbeat, this user should be monitored further to see if he/she perfroms further suspicious activities.